History and career

 He also played a supporting role in The Forbidden Kingdom in 2008, and his voice was lent to the kung fu master in Dreamwork's feature length animated film Kung Fu Panda.

 Besides acting, Jackie enjoys a relative success as a singer in Asia, and his music can be heard in most of his films, and in the Cantonese version of Disney's Mulan, from 1998.
-He's also a UNICEFF Godwill Ambassador, and the spokesperson for the government of Hong Kong and was presence when the province received its transfer of sovereignty from the U.K to China in 1997.
+He's also a UNICEFF Godwill Ambassador, and the spokesperson for the government of Hong Kong and was present when the province received its transfer of sovereignty from the U.K to China in 1997.

 See: Jackie Chan franchise